Treehouse of Horror V: "Nightmare Cafeteria"

-Principal Skinner and Lunchlady Doris try to find a common solution to the problems of poor cafeteria food and an overcrowded detention hall.
-After Jimbo Jones trips Lunchlady Doris and gets food slop on him, Skinner realizes the solution: cannibalizing any child that is sent to detention.
+In this parody of Nightmare Cafe, Principal Skinner and Lunchlady Doris are stymied by the problems of poor cafeteria food and an overcrowded detention hall.
+After Jimbo Jones trips Lunchlady Doris and gets food slop on him, Skinner realizes a mutual solution: cannibalizing any child that is sent to detention.
 Jimbo is killed and made into "Sloppy Jimbos".

 The teachers all become addicted to the mix of food slop and human meat, compelling Skinner to send Üter to detention for cutting in line and turn him into "Üterbraten".
-Bart and Lisa realize this after Skinner unwittingly reveals the truth and try to tell Marge, who refuses to help them because she wants them to stand up for themselves.
+Bart and Lisa realize this after Skinner unwittingly reveals the truth.
+They tell Marge, who refuses to help them because she wants them to stand up for themselves.
 With the other students either dead or imprisoned for fattening up before slaughter, Willie tries to help Bart, Lisa, and Milhouse escape, but Skinner stabs him in the back with an axe.
 Milhouse, Bart, and Lisa fall off a ledge into a giant food processor.
 Bart wakes up in his bedroom and realizes he was having a nightmare.
-Marge assures him he has nothing to fear except the "fog that turns people inside out", which seeps in through the window and promptly turns the Simpson family inside out.
+Marge assures him he has nothing to fear except the "fog that turns people inside out", which seeps in through the window and turns the Simpson family inside out.
 The family, joined by Willie, perform "One" from A Chorus Line as the credits roll and Santa's Little Helper, excited by the exposed meat, drags Bart away.